 Editing or Canceling an existing meeting from your Google calendar is as simple as it is in your BigContacts calendar.
 There's nothing special you need to do here.
 Simply make the update or cancel the meeting and within one - five seconds, this change will be reflected in your BigContacts calendar and any meeting updates will be sent to the meeting attendees.

 Why is Google Sync disconnecting every day or each time I sync?

-If the amount of meetings were reduced, the Google sync reconnected in BigContacts, and another sync runs, if the number of meetings is reduced enough, the issue should be resolved.
-In our testing, 50 or less meetings were successful.
+If the number of meetings were reduced, the Google sync reconnected in BigContacts, and another sync runs, if the number of meetings is reduced enough, the issue should be resolved.
+In our testing, 50 or fewer meetings were successful.
 If more than about 50 meetings are trying to sync at a given time Google's limitation is designed to break the connection.